HAMMER: Multi-Level Coordination of Reinforcement Learning Agents via Learned Messaging: Conclusion

 \section{Conclusion}

 This paper presented \algo, an approach used to achieve multi-level coordination among heterogeneous agents by learning useful messages from a global view of the environment or the multi-agent system.
 Using \algo, we addressed challenges like non-stationarity and inefficient coordination among agents in MARL by introducing a powerful all-seeing central agent in addition to the independent learners in the environment.
-Our results in two domains, the cooperative navigation and multi-agent walker, showed that \algo\ can be generalized to discrete and continuous action spaces with both global team rewards and localized personal rewards. \algo\ also proved to be scalable by outperforming unaided independent learners in cases with more agents in both the domains.
-We believe that the key reasons for the success of \algo\ were two-fold.
+Our results in two domains, cooperative navigation and multi-agent walker, showed that \algo\ can be generalized to discrete and continuous action spaces with both global team rewards and localized personal rewards. \algo\ also proved to generalize to heterogeneous local agents in the environment We believe that the key reasons for the success of \algo\ were two-fold.
 First, we leveraged additional global information like global states, actions and rewards in the system.
 Second, centralizing observations has its own benefits, including helping to bypass problems like non-stationarity in multi-agent systems and avoiding getting stuck in local optima~\cite{whiteson2011protecting, johanson2011accelerating}.
-Several works, related to ours (discussed earlier) demand extremely powerful agents in the environment --- ones that can transmit to other agents and/or are capable of modeling other agents in the system.
-This might not always be feasible, motivating \algo.
-Only one central agent needs to be powerful while the independent learners can be simple agents interacting with the environment based on their private local observations augmented with learned messages.Warehouse management and traffic lights management are good settings that could fit these assumptions well.
+Several works, related to ours (discussed earlier) demand powerful agents in the environment --- ones that can transmit to other agents and/or are capable of modeling other agents in the system.
+This might not always be feasible, thus motivating \algo, where only one central agent needs to be powerful while the independent learners can be simple agents interacting with the environment based on their private local observations augmented with learned messages.
+Warehouse management and traffic lights management are two example applications that could fit these assumptions well.